Guns Akimbo poster

 The inciting incident occurs at 13 minutes when Miles wakes up with guns bolted to his hands.
 Skizm leader Riktor has forced him into the game as punishment for his online trolling.
 He's now a contestant against Nix, and the game is broadcast live.
 He can't remove the weapons..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to After Nix kills his neighbor and threatens everyone he knows, Miles makes the choice to stop running and actually fight back.
+This illustrates the protagonist's commitment to After Nix kills his neighbor and threatens everyone he knows, Miles makes the choice to stop running and actually fight back.
 He can't escape the game, so he decides to learn how to survive it and protect the people around him., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Miles successfully defeats several of Riktor's goons and gains massive popularity online.
+Notably, this crucial beat Miles successfully defeats several of Riktor's goons and gains massive popularity online.
 He has a false victory moment where he thinks he might actually survive this and win.
 The stakes raise when Riktor kidnaps Nova to force the final confrontation with Nix., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 73 minutes (74% through) represents the emotional nadir.
 Here, Nix captures Miles and prepares to execute him on livestream.
 He's beaten, helpless, and about to die on camera for millions of viewers.
 His attempt to be active and heroic has failed.
-The whiff of death: his imminent execution., indicates the protagonist at their lowest point.
+The whiff of death: his imminent execution., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 Miles and Nix form an alliance to take down Riktor together.
 He combines his newfound physical courage with his original hacker skills.
 The synthesis: instead of being a passive troll OR just a fighter, he becomes an active participant who uses all his abilities., demonstrating the transformation achieved throughout the journey.